How to Create a Dog-Friendly Balcony

 Beyond gaps, assess the railing height relative to your specific dog.
 The AKC notes that some high-drive breeds (terriers, huskies, sight hounds) may attempt to jump a railing that seems impossibly high — if your dog has a history of jumping or scaling fences, treat any balcony railing as insufficient on its own and plan to use a leash and tie-down even with netting installed.

-Balcony Netting and Mesh Solutions
+What Are Balcony Netting and Mesh Solutions?

 If your railing has gaps or your dog is small: pet-safe balcony netting attaches to railings without permanent modification.
 Choose UV-resistant mesh rated for outdoor use.
 For renters: zip-tie mounting to existing railings is typically non-damaging.